mnm-team/p4-sdn/Infrastructure-as-Code/README.md

 ![Explaining testbed 2](testbed-explain-2.svg)

-The test-bed can be desribed in json format.
+The test-bed can be described in json format.
 For example, host h1 is connected to bridge br\_s1h1, switch s1 is also connected to this bridge; thus, host h1 and switch s1 are connected.
-We use Open vSwitch to realize the bridge connected two VMs.
+We use Open vSwitch to realize the bridge connecting two VMs.
 The bridge br\_man (management bridge) is connected to all VMs and also to the outer VM.